serif-health/takehome/DS_README.md

 Your submission will be evaluated based on the following criteria:

 - **Correctness**: The degree to which your unified dataset accurately connects rate records between the two data samples.
-There is no perfect answer, and there are some very hard subproblems that will not be solvable in a couple hours - that's ok.
+There is no perfect answer, and there are some very hard subproblems that will not realistically be solvable in a couple hours - that's ok.
 Just do what's sensible, and document any followups and todo's you'd tackle if you had more time.
 - **Code Quality**: Clarity, organization, and efficiency of your code.
 - **Documentation**: Completeness and clarity of your documentation, including the README file.
 - **Assumptions and Decisions**: Justification and reasoning behind any assumptions or decisions made during the process.